blakewenloe/TrashPanda/README.md

 Run `node trash.js [day]`

-The `[day]` argument should be the first three letters of the day you want to the scheduler to run on.
+The `[day]` argument should be the first three letters of the day you want the scheduler to run on.

 #### Example scheduling the text to send on Wednesdays.